Last Updated on June 4, 2020 by Shuvani Sanyal, MD

-The STD Project’s top two chosen STD testing providers: STD Check and myLAB Box – after months of networking and researching, we’ve narrowed our recommendation to the best private providers for STD tests per county.
+The STI Project’s top two chosen STD testing providers: STD Check and myLAB Box – after months of networking and researching, we’ve narrowed our recommendation to the best private providers for STD tests per county.
 In the US, we believe STD Check and myLAB Box has the most value-added testing options.

 Not only do they have a team of professional, dedicated, and passionate individuals, they understand why choosing a private provider can be tough.
 So, they cultivate a trusting relationship with each client – the benefits of which make your testing process seamless and as stress free as possible!

 - They offer testing for more STDs than the ‘full panels’ at clinics (including herpes, hepatitis, etc.)

 - Results usually in 1-2 business days or less

 - HIPPA compliant – your information remains private